Land Reclamation Program - Frequently Asked Questions (FAQs)

 7. What if I don’t want my property reclaimed.
 Do I have to give consent to have the

 Under most circumstances the Land Reclamation Program will not enter onto a property to do reclamation if it is against the landowner’s wishes.
-However, if the property contains a health and safety problem that poses a danger to the public, the Land Reclamation Program can enter onto the property to conduct reclamation work even if it is against the landowner’s wishes.
+However, if the property contains a health or safety problem that poses a danger to the public, the Land Reclamation Program can enter onto the property to conduct reclamation work even if it is against the landowner’s wishes.

-8. If I reclaim my land, will the State pay me?
+8. If I reclaim my land, will the state pay me?

 9. How soon may I have full use of my property after the reclamation is completed?

 The Land Reclamation Program requests reclaimed sites not be grazed for one year to allow vegetation to become established.
 The Land Reclamation Program will monitor the vegetation growth for an additional two years.
 If the site has no additional problems after this, then the owner is free to use the land as desired.
 The Land Reclamation Program works with the landowners regarding use of the reclaimed land during the 1 to 3 year(s) period following reclamation.

 10. If I know of an Abandoned Mine Lands site, how can I find out when it will